solozano0725/solozano0725/README.md

 ![Bitbucket](https://img.shields.io/badge/Bitbucket-0052CC?style=for-the-badge&logo=bitbucket&logoColor=white)
 ![GitHub](https://img.shields.io/badge/GIT-100000?style=for-the-badge&logo=github&logoColor=white)

-## About me:lion:

-I was born in Barranquilla, Colombia.
-I'm Leo:leo:.
-I have some passion by research:mag_right: and content creation:bookmark_tabs: related to new technologies in BI and Data Mining sides.
-Other hobbies I had

 ## Interests:books:
 I love to :airplane:	 anywhere in the :world_map:  where I can learn about the culture, traditions, the most emblematic places and especially:blue_heart:, the food and its liquor:beers:

 At the moment, I visited a few of country between have Argentina, Uruguay, Brazil and Paraguay and I'm waiting know soon some places.